 A programme of conference, study days and workshops is offered by the Institute of Physics and Engineering in Medicine (IPEM).
 Members can also access online training resources.

-Once you've got experience, you can train to become a consultant clinical scientist via the Higher Specialist Scientific Training (HSST) programme.
-This five-year, workplace-based training programme includes study at Doctorate level and, where appropriate, study for Medical Royal College qualifications such as fellowship of the Royal College of Pathologists.
-See the NSHCS website for full details.
+Once you've got experience (usually at least one year post-registration), you may apply to train to become a consultant clinical scientist via the Higher Specialist Scientist Training (HSST) programme.
+This bespoke five-year, workplace-based training programme includes study at doctoral level.